Level/level/README.md

 At the time of writing, `level` works in Node.js 8+ and Electron 3+ on Linux, Mac OS, Windows and FreeBSD, including any future Node.js and Electron release thanks to [N-API](https://nodejs.org/api/n-api.html), including ARM platforms like Raspberry Pi and Android, as well as in Chrome, Firefox, IE 11, Edge, Safari, iPhone and Chrome for Android.
 For details, see [Supported Platforms](https://github.com/Level/leveldown#supported-platforms) of `leveldown` and [Browser Support](https://github.com/Level/level-js#browser-support) of `level-js`.

-Though `leveldown` and `level-js` have subtle differences in type handling, `level` negates this by transparently wrapping both with [`encoding-down`](https://github.com/Level/encoding-down).
-If you want to support all possible runtime environments, stick to string keys with encodings like the default `utf8`.
 Binary values are supported across the board; in browsers that support [IndexedDB Second Edition](https://www.w3.org/TR/IndexedDB-2/) (like Chrome and Firefox) you can also use binary keys.

 If you want to use [Promises](#promise-support), you will need a polyfill like [`pinkie`](https://github.com/floatdrop/pinkie) in older browsers like IE.